-In telling of meeting his wife and the courtship, an interesting fact comes to light.
-Before he was married, he was a heavy drinker but only after working hours.
+Now gathering historical information on this important interpersonal relationship.
+The therapist married, he was a heavy drinker but only after working hours.
 Each night he would go out with friends to bars or night clubs and get drunk.
 He told his girlfriend, later his wife, that he didn't want to get married just yet.
 But one night he passed out and on coming to found himself in jail charged with disorderly conduct.
 This scared him so much that he decided he must settle down with a more stable life and hence the next day he proposed marriage.